Samkth123/KTH-md/CC.md

 ![[Screenshot 2024-09-29 at 10.33.42.png]]

 ###### Direct interfaces (between decision makers)
-Critical ways decision makers (company and ) are in contact with eachother.
+Critical ways decision makers (company and competition and customer) are in contact with eachother.

+For example the product.
+In some cases its important to take in the

 ###### Structural Factors (Rules of the game)